-- This unit (2) is based around a given brief in which you will need to complete all the Assessment Criteria. - This will form your coursework, along with practical assessment. - You will use your knowledge gained over the course to plan, prepare, cook and serve a variety of nutritional dishes, in a safe and hygienic manner, which are suitable for different situations and customer needs and requirements.
+Unit 2 is based around a given brief in which you will need to complete all the Assessment criteria; this will form your coursework, along with the practical assessment.

+You will use your knowledge gained over the course to plan, prepare, cook, serve and evaluate two dishes, in a safe and hygienic manner, which are suitable for the needs of the customers identified in the brief .